 The most common bills of sale used in Wyoming are the general bill of sale, a bill of sale for a motor vehicle, a bill of sale for a boat, and a bill of sale for a gun.

-Sometimes a Wyoming bill of sale is required to register a motor vehicle.
-It differs from county to county.
-You'll need to contact your County Clerk to know for sure.
-You'll also need the title, an odometer reading for vehicles less than ten years old, and you may need a Wyoming Application for Title.
+Sometimes, yes.
+It varies from county to county.
+You'll need to contact your County Clerk's Office to know for sure.
+You'll also need the vehicle title, an odometer reading for vehicles less than ten years old, and you may need a Wyoming Application for Title.
 You'll also need to be prepared to pay your registration fees.

-Sometimes a Wyoming bill of sale is required to register a boat.
+Sometimes, yes.
 Counties make their own rules related to the registration process.
 You should contact your County Clerk for more information.
 Generally, you need a bill of sale to prove ownership, the title, and a completed Application for Certificate of Title and VIN/HIN Inspection Form, which is available as a PDF online.